Dear DaniLeigh, A Light Skin Anthem Is Not Needed

 Dominican-American singer DaniLeigh faces backlash on social media after previewing her upcoming song "Yellow Bone," an AAVE (African-American Vernacular English) term that refers to a light-skinned Black person with yellow skin undertones.
-The song's questionable lyrics sparked an online conversation on colorism, the fetishtization of lighter skin, and the normalization of non-Black Latinas exploiting Black culture.
+The song's questionable lyrics sparked an online conversation on colourism, the fetishtisation of lighter skin, and the normalisation of non-Black Latinas exploiting Black culture.

 Advertisement